 Studies have shown that stress can be contagious.
-So, how do we get rid of – or avoid altogether – secondhand stress, before we start to feel overwhelmed?
+So, how do we stop the secondhand stress before it spirals and we feel overwhelmed?

 Stress.
 It can be overwhelming, can’t it?
 As a nation, as many as one in four (74%) of us have felt overwhelmed and unable to cope in the past year, according to figures from the Mental Health Foundation.
-With feelings of stress often surrounding financial worries, relationship difficulties, and feelings of being overworked and underappreciated, unfortunately, it’s not just our own stress that’s keeping us up at night.
+Whether it's financial worries, relationship difficulties, or feelings of being overworked and underappreciated, unfortunately, it’s not just our own stress that’s keeping us up at night.

-Research has shown that thanks to emotional contagion, it’s possible for us to ‘catch’ stress, anxiety, and other emotions from others.
+Research has shown that thanks to emotional contagion, it’s possible for us to ‘catch’ stress, anxiety, and other emotions from people, as demonstrated in a study published in Research in Organizational Behaviour.
 Just watching someone else showing classic signs of stress can be enough to trigger a stress response in us, which can lead to further feelings of exhaustion, worry, and even starting to avoid certain colleagues, friends, family, and loved ones.

 So, what can we do to spot the signs of secondhand stress before it starts to take hold of us?
 And how can we get rid of secondhand stress for good?